microsoft/vs-tools-for-ai/docs/tensorflow-local.md

-# Run a TensorFlow model locally
+# Train a TensorFlow model locally

 In this quickstart, we will run a TensorFlow model with the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset locally in AI Tools.
 The MNIST database has a training set of 60,000 examples, and a test set of 10,000 examples of handwritten digits.